prathmeshpatil07/Credit_Card_Financial_Dashboard/README.md

 Project Objective: Develop a comprehensive credit card weekly dashboard that provides real-time insights into key performance metrics and trends, enabling stakeholders to effectively monitor and analyze credit card operations.

 Dataset:The dataset used in this project is included in the repository.
 You can find it in the data folder.
 The data consists of transaction and customer data from a SQL database.
         Key files include:
         transactions.csv: Contains transaction details.
         customers.csv: Contains customer information.

-Steps
+Steps: 1.
 Download and Prepare Data: Download the CSV files and prepare them for import.
-Import Data to SQL: Create necessary tables in SQL and import the data from CSV files.
+       2. Import Data to SQL: Create necessary tables in SQL and import the data from CSV files.
-Data Processing & DAX: Use SQL and DAX queries to process the data.
+       3. Data Processing & DAX: Use SQL and DAX queries to process the data.
         Key DAX queries include:
         Categorizing customers by age and income groups.
         Calculating weekly revenue and comparing it week-over-week.
-Dashboard Creation: Develop the interactive dashboard using Power BI, focusing on visualizing the key metrics and trends.
+       4. Dashboard Creation: Develop the interactive dashboard using Power BI, focusing on visualizing the key metrics and trends.
-Export & Share: Export the dashboard and share it with stakeholders for actionable insights.
+       5. Export & Share: Export the dashboard and share it with stakeholders for actionable insights.

-Insights
+Insights:
 Week 53 (31st Dec):
 Revenue increased by 28.8%.
 Total transaction amount and count increased.